-Below are the supplies I use when sharpening planes and chisels.
+To start sharpening planes and chisels, we need to collect a few supplies.
 For my system, all of these parts are required except the permanent markers.

 You could also get a 1” belt sander from Delta, Grizzly, Harbor Freight, or Kalamazoo, but none of those sanders allow you to set the table to 25°, so you will have to rig up your own table.
 Brent Beach has information on his website on how to modify the Delta belt sander to allow grinding to 25°.
 If you don’t get the Viel sander and have to modify one, I’d probably just get the Harbor Freight sander since it is so inexpensive.

 For honing abrasives, I use 3M Micro Abrasive Film with a PSA (pressure sensitive adhesive) backing.
 I use grits 40 micron, 15 micron, 5 micron, and 0.5 micron.
 3M does not make the 0.5 micron with a PSA backing any more, so I would use 0.3 micron or 1 micron instead.
 Buying the abrasives with PSA backing is worth the extra money.
 You can get a better, flatter adhesion to the glass than with spray adhesive.
 I have tried both.

 These abrasives cut very fast.
 They work much better than anything I bought at the auto supply stores.
 The courser the abrasive, the faster it wears.
 The 0.5 micron lasts a very long time and the 40 micron wears out pretty quickly.